craigybaeb/AGREE/README.md

 ### Running with Python

-To start the AGREE API server using Python, run the following command from the project root directory:
+To start the AGREE API server using Python, run the following command from the /src directory:

 `python -m flask run`